Mancini (Brazilian footballer): Return to Inter and then Brazil

 At the end of 2012, he returned to Atlético Mineiro but was never used and terminated his contract with the Belo Horizonte team in April 2013.
 In November 2013, he was signed for the following season by Villa Nova, a team in the Brazilian Série D. His experience started very well, scoring 7 goals in 9 matches in the first months.

-On April 9, 2014, he was signed by América-MG with a one-year contract.
+On 9 April 2014, he was signed by América-MG with a one-year contract.
 During his time at the club, he made 31 appearances and scored 9 goals.

-On January 7, 2016, after being a free agent for almost a year, he returned to Villa Nova on a six-month contract.
+On 7 January 2016, after being a free agent for almost a year, he returned to Villa Nova on a six-month contract.
 He made 11 appearances and scored 6 goals in the championship.

-On May 16, 2016, at the end of the season, he officially retired from football.
+On 16 May 2016, at the end of the season, he officially retired from football.

 He returned to Atlético Mineiro on 5 January 2011, signing a three-year contract.

 In June 2012, Mancini joined Esporte Clube Bahia.
 He played for the team until the end of the year.

-After spending 2013 as a free agent, in January 2014 Mancini signed with Villa Nova for their Minas Gerais state league campaign.
-He scored seven goals, making him the top-scorer of the league.
+After spending 2013 as a free agent, in January 2014, Mancini signed with Villa Nova for their Minas Gerais state league campaign.
+He scored seven goals, making him the top scorer of the league.

 At the end of the state league season, Mancini signed a contract with Série B team América until December 2014.

-In January 2016, the Villa Nova-MG agreed to hire Mancini for the next season.
+In January 2016, Villa Nova-MG agreed to hire Mancini for the next season.

 International career

 With the Brazilian Under-20 national team, Mancini participated in the category's World Cup in 1999 in Nigeria.
 During the competition, in which Brazil was eliminated in the quarterfinals by Uruguay, Mancini played in 4 of the 5 matches, scoring a goal in the last match of the group stage against Zambia.

 Between 1999 and 2000, he played 9 matches with the Olympic team, also participating in the CONMEBOL Pre-Olympic tournament.

-On April 28, 2004, he made his debut with the senior national team in Budapest in a friendly match against Hungary (4-1 for the Seleção).
+On 28 April 2004, he made his debut with the senior national team in Budapest in a friendly match against Hungary (4-1 for the Seleção).
 With the Brazilian national team, he won the 2004 Copa América, in which he played 2 matches in the group stage.

 In total, from 2004 to 2008, Mancini played 6 official matches with Brazil and an unofficial friendly match against Catalonia.